broxus/tycho/docs/cli-reference.md

 * `gen-zerostate` — Generate a zero state for a network
 * `gen-account` — Generate an account state
 * `bc` — Blockchain stuff
+* `check-cells-db` — Check that the cells database is consistent